 Iowa Tax Filing

 For State of Iowa tax purposes, international students and scholars who live and study in Iowa are generally considered residents of Iowa.
-If you had income from both Iowa and another U.S. State during 2023, you must complete Form IA1040 as well as Form IA126.
-You may also want to choose “married filing separately” if you and your spouse both worked during 2023.
-Choosing this option may reduce the amount of Iowa tax your family must pay.
-We have provided a link to the calculating version of the 2023 Iowa tax form on the Iowa Tax Information page.
-(Please note: This form must be downloaded and opened in Adobe.)
+If you had income from both Iowa and another U.S. State during 2025, you must complete Form IA1040 as well as Form IA126.
+State of Iowa tax returns are based on information in the federal tax form.
+You'll need to completed your U.S. federal tax return before completing your Iowa tax return.

 For more detailed information on State of Iowa tax filing, go to Iowa Tax Information.